trustyai-explainability/model-collection/offline/lmeval/README.md

 1. Delete existing data (with confirmation prompt)
 2. Download the flan model
 3. Download the ARC-Easy dataset
-4. Build a Docker image with the assets
+4. Build a container image with the assets
-5. Push the image to the registry

 #### Build Flan Model with 20 Newsgroups Dataset
 ```bash